wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 What rubs me the wrong way with this is that there is nothing in the spec of `std::swap_ranges` that say that it has to be implemented(!) generically for all underlying types.
 If the type can be moved with a `memcpy` it could be implemented by a simple loop (or even better something optimized!).

 This is code and APIs used by millions of developers around the world, all of them having less of a chance to use a debug-build to track down their hairy bugs and issues.
-I can see the logic behind "just have one implementation for all cases" and how that might make sense if you look at code from a "purity" standpoint but in this case there are such a huge amount of developers that are affected that imho that "purity" is not important at all in my mind.
+I can see the logic behind "just have one implementation for all cases" and how that might make sense if you look at code from a "purity" standpoint but in this case there are such a huge amount of developers that are affected that imho that "purity" is not important at all.
 Your assignment as standard library developers should not be to write readable and "nice" code (or maybe it is and in that case that is not the right focus!) it is to write something that work well for all the developers using your code!
 And that goes for non-optimized builds as well!

 ## A short note on code size

 A short note on code size as we haven't really dug into it yet.
 From my point of view code-size of this code is not really interesting.
 Back in the old days of the PS3 and SPU:s it definitively was, but today I think there is bigger fish to fry.
 At least for code like this that tend to only be called in a few spots.
-However if it would be a problem as simple fix would be to just not inline the code as is done now.
+However if it would be a problem a simple fix would be to just not inline the code as is done now.
 I doubt that on the kind of buffer-sizes where this would be used that extra call overhead would make any difference what so ever.

 However for other sectors of this business I guess it could be of a lot of importance.